mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 At Mia Platform, for example, we create a template to configure a project to use auth0, headless cms, api portal and Traefik configuration.
 So for a tenant using this template, create this type of project will be a very simple process.

 You can interpolate the template with some project data.
-With mustache, we could iterate through an array, so we could have some configuration iterated for all the environments.
+With mustache, we could iterate through an array, so we can have some configuration iterated for all the environments.
 The values you could use during template interpolation are:

 For the project (you could access using `project.${field}`)